Some milestones in the history of histology

 Karl Mayer applies the word "histology" (German, Histologie) as the name for the new discipline founded by Bichat.
 1839

 Throughout the Nineteenth Century, many workers developed and refined protocols for fixation, sectioning, and staining to prepare tissue samples for microscopic examination.
 For a contemporary account from 1911, see Encyclopedia Britannica on microtomy.
-(Remarkably, the discipline of histology had been established by Bichat at the end of the 1700s, without the use of microscopes.)
+Remarkably, Bichat (1771-1802) had established the discipline of histology without using a microscope.
 1852 Rudolf von Kölliker ("the father of modern histology") published Handbuch der Gewebelehre des Menschen [Manual of human histology] whose several editions defined the field of histology into the Twentieth Century.
 Unlike the authors of prior texts (e.g., Mayer 1819 and Hassall 1849), Kölliker's comprehensive textbook emphasized cells as the basis for tissue structure.
 1906 Santiago Ramón y Cajal is awarded the Nobel Prize (with Camillo Golgi) for his neuroanatomical studies.
 In his Nobel acceptance speech, Cajal defines the neuron doctrine, that nervous tissue like other tissues consists of individual cellular units.
 1930s The invention of the electron microscope, together with development of improved protocols for fixation, sectioning, and staining, vastly increased the resolution obtainable for histological investigation.

 Comments and questions: email@example.com